8 High Street,

-- If commercial boundary changes due to a title split.
+- If there are residential or commercial boundary changes due to a title split.

-- For any new lease that is seven years or longer, as has to be registered with the Land Registry and have a compliant lease plan.
+- For any new lease that is seven years or longer, it has to be registered with the Land Registry and have a compliant lease plan.

 What types of Land Registry Compliant Plans do Marwood Surveyors cover?

 - Estate Plans